Ze-brookes/recipes/_posts/2021-04-14-a-recipe-for-a-recipe-book.md

 ---
 What makes a good recipe book?
 Is it solely the recipe of the entire format of the book?
 Is it the design?

-Do you remember my previous blog on the different ebook [formats](https://www.creativestudiosderby.co.uk/fixed-layout-vs-reflowable-epubs-indesign-ebook-formats-explained/): *fixed-layout* and *reflowable?* (Go back if you're not too sure about what I'm talking about 😊) Well, definitely take this into consideration when choosing to make a Recipe ebook.
+As I am currently design a small recipe ebook I thDo you remember my previous blog on the different ebook [formats](https://www.creativestudiosderby.co.uk/fixed-layout-vs-reflowable-epubs-indesign-ebook-formats-explained/): *fixed-layout* and *reflowable?* (Go back if you're not too sure about what I'm talking about 😊) Well, definitely take this into consideration when choosing to make a Recipe ebook.

 Whilst constructing a recipe book on InDesign try to remember a few other things: